oicr-gsi/dimsum/docs/user_manual/omissions.md

 # Omissions Page

-The omissions page lists all samples that have been received but either
+The omissions page lists all received samples that will not be included in cases or displayed in other areas of Dimsum.
+Samples appearing here either

+1. are not included in a requisition
-1. do not have a requisition nor an assay assigned _**OR**_
+2. do not have an assay assigned to the requisition
-2. have an assay which has not been fully defined.
+3. have an assay which has not been fully defined with tests

-The samples listed on this page will not appear in the other pages of Dimsum.
+---

+For more information on common page and table features, see [Common Features](../features/).